Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 {style="note"}

-### 20. How to change the Avatar Only Member list's rounder corner/border radius?
+### 20. How to change the Avatar Only Member list's rounded corner/border radius?

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.